 It was a bizarre turn of events, hardly anticipated.
 Alyssa Milano started off the interview well, saying ‘I think people are more comfortable sexualizing breasts than relating them to what they were made for, which is feeding another human.
 It’s crazy.’
 And she was right.
 But then she went off the rails, saying she’d like to keep breastfeeding her daughter till she’s six years old, and one wonders.

 Why did she say that?
-Probably for kicks.
-To get people riled up about something that truly isn’t their business.
+For kicks probably, to get people riled up about something that truly isn’t their business.
 Which goes to show how much ego is involved in this topic, how it’s messing with the common sense argument Milano first made about breasts and breastfeeding, one that could have won the day — and plenty more supporters for the cause — had it been left at that, in common sense.
 If Milano were so inclined.